In-depth reviews

 Electric

-24kWh118 miles2hrs 30mins (0-100%, 11kW)30mins (10-80%, 50kW)
+30mins (10-80%, 50kW)

-The Fiat 500 is available with two battery sizes: 24kWh and 42kWh.
+The Fiat 500e is available with two battery sizes: 24kWh and 42kWh.
 The upside of the bigger unit is a 200-mile range (if you go for the right specification) and if your commute is less than 10 miles each way, you’ll soon discover the benefits of having to charge less frequently.

-Fiat 500 electric range
+Fiat 500e range

 Meanwhile, models fitted with the 42kWh battery will do between 186 and 199 miles on a charge depending on specification and wheel size, according to Fiat.
 Our time driving the car suggests 150 to 160 miles is what's realistically achievable, but that's still further than the MINI Electric or Honda e can cover on a single charge.
+A similarly-priced BYD Dolphin or MG4 can travel much further before needing to be plugged in, however.

-In case you’re wondering, the Abarth 500e uses the 42kWh unit offered in the regular 500, but because of its sportier nature and more powerful motor range is reduced to 164 miles – although this figure will diminish rapidly if you intend to drive the Abarth like a real hot hatch.
+In case you’re wondering, the Abarth 500e uses the 42kWh unit offered in the regular 500, but because of its sportier nature and more powerful motor range is reduced to 164 miles, although this figure will diminish rapidly if you intend to drive the Abarth like a real hot hatch.

 Charge time

-Every 500 electric comes with a Mode 2 charging cable, which makes it easy to top up at home overnight.
+Every 500e comes with a Mode 2 charging cable, which makes it easy to top up at home overnight.
 Using a standard 7kW wallbox, a full charge of the 42kWh battery model will take around six hours, while those with faster three-phase 11kW electricity can do the same in four hours.

 Most Popular